The only company in the middle east that leaves your mattress and upholstery fully sanitized

 Additionally, many pollutants and allergens such as dust, mold, spores, pollen, smoke particles and pet dander can deteriorate the quality of your air.
 Maintaining clean AC duct in places where you are spending long hours can be beneficial to your health, comfort, general well-being, and productivity.
 The pollutants in the AC duct might cause headaches, flu symptoms, red eyes, itchy nose, throat irritation, hay fever, and breathing difficulty.
 In several extreme cases, the bad AC air quality leads to asthma symptoms especially for pregnant women, babies, children and the elderly.

-UAE residents spend almost 90% of their time indoors, irrespective of the weather.
+Saudi Arabia residents spend almost 90% of their time indoors, irrespective of the weather.
 Furthermore, the Middle East provides the perfect breeding conditions for many indoor impurities due to the extreme temperatures and humidity, continuous use of air conditioning, lack of proper ventilation and the frequent sand storms, surrounding construction dust and lack of professional AC duct cleaning companies.
+Facts

 - The IAQ Protocol has now become a standard in some countries for the prevention bacteria, yeast and mold.

-- Monitoring indoor air quality, ventilation, and air-conditioning of buildings across Dubai is high on Dubai Municipality awareness agenda to ensure having environmentally safe and healthy buildings
+- Monitoring indoor air quality, ventilation, and air-conditioning of buildings across Saudi Arabia is high on Saudi Arabia Municipality awareness agenda to ensure having environmentally safe and healthy buildings

-Below are some common misconceptions about mattress, sofa, carpet, curtain, upholstery cleaning that other cleaning and pest control companies in Dubai may practice:
+Below are some common misconceptions about mattress, sofa, carpet, curtain, upholstery cleaning that other cleaning and pest control companies in Saudi Arabia may practice:

 - Steam cleaning/washing – Causes a clogging effect that encourages the existing impurities to grow and breed.
 This process also requires the mattress to dry fully, which could take up to 48 hours in direct sunlight